ashyneo/sql_marketing_campaign_analysis/README-2.md

   - **Average ROI** – remains relatively stable, fluctuating around **2.5** even at high discount levels (e.g., 69%).
   - **Average Conversions** – consistently hovers between **400 to 500 conversions** across most discount tiers.

 - **Max Values as Performance Extremes:** The **`max_roi`** and **`max_conversions`** columns provide helpful context on campaign potential but don't reflect the average campaign experience.
-These are best interpreted as **outliers or peak performance cases**.
+These are interpreted as **outliers or peak performance cases**.
 - Offering steeper discounts does **not necessarily guarantee better ROI or higher average conversions**.
 This insight can guide future campaigns to **avoid over-discounting**, which could possibly erode profitability without delivering proportional performance gains.
-Instead, the focus may be better placed on optimizing other campaign variables such as targeting, ad creative, or timing!
+Instead, the focus may be better placed on optimizing other campaign factors like targeting, ad creative, or timing.

 | Discount Level (%) | Average ROI | Avg.
 Conversions | Max ROI | Max Conversions |